gasokumar/HW8---Team-Profile-Generator/README.md

 # Team Profile Generator

-This web app was created using test-driven development to create employee profiles and generate an HTML page that will showcase these profiles based on user input.
+This app was created using test-driven development to create employee profiles and generate an HTML page that will showcase these profiles based on user input.

 ## Installation